jlehosky/Lehosky-Portfolio/FinalProject.md

 **Western Pennsylvania Regional Data Center: City of Pittsburgh Trees**

-I may use raw data from this very large dataset (45,703 trees and counting!) to supplement information regarding the current state of the Pittsbugh urban forest and the benefits that urban trees provide:  https://data.wprdc.org/dataset/city-trees
+I may use raw data from this very large dataset (45,703 trees and counting!) to supplement information regarding the current state of the Pittsburgh urban forest and the benefits that urban trees provide:  https://data.wprdc.org/dataset/city-trees

 ## Initial Wireframe / Storyboard